Get E-Book

 console.log(`Read ${total} bytes`);

-That asymmetry is normal for Unix pipes.
-Upstream completion is data EOF.
-Downstream completion is a broken output target.
-Good CLI programs treat the first as completion and the second as a clean early stop when the downstream command intentionally quits.
+That difference is normal.
+Upstream completion is EOF.
+Downstream early exit is a broken output target.
+Good CLI programs treat EOF as completion and treat EPIPE as a clean early stop when the downstream command intentionally quits.

 const upper = new Transform({